-Over 28% of the current population of Australia has been born overseas, with 5% being born in the UK.
-Another 168,200 overseas migrants moved to Australia in 2014-15.
+Send My Bag explores the reasons to move to Australia, in a bid to explain why 189,700 people decided to move there in 2016-17.
+Currently over 28% of the population of Australia has been born overseas, with 5% being born in the UK.
 So what is it that makes Australia such an attractive destination for expats, and for Brits in particular?
+Why move to Australia?

 - Compared to the UK’s dull and wet winters (and usually summers too), Australia’s climate is a dream.
 The popular destination of Sydney enjoys summer temperatures between 18 and 25 °C. In winter the temperature is only likely to fall as low as 8°C. And, the city basks in full sun for 104 days a year!